skypjack/uvw/README.md

     auto loop = uvw::Loop::getDefault();

-Note that loop objects don't require to be explicitly closed, even if they offer the `close` member method if you want to do that.
+Note that loop objects don't require to be closed explicitly, even if they offer the `close` member method in case an user wants to do that.
 Loops can be run using the `run`, `runOnce` and `runWait` member methods.
 Please refer to the documentation of *libuv* for further details.

 In order to create a resource and to bind it to the given loop, just do the following: